Atlanta Bone Fracture Attorneys

 - Nursing Home Abuse - Elders in our community are prone to broken bones, simply because of their delicate nature.
 If a loved one suffers a broken bone while under the care of a reckless nursing facility, said institution should be held accountable for the resulting damages.

 Time is of the essence if you wish to make a claim for your broken bone injury.
 The statute of limitations in Georgia allows for a limited window of legal action, so act now.
-Call the Grant Law Office today and discuss your rights with one of our helpful staff.
+Call Grant Law Office today at (404) 995-3955 and discuss your rights with one of our helpful staff.
 With our experience and understanding, you have more than a fighting chance at successfully filing your claim and collecting the maximum compensation due.
-The number to dial is (866) 249-5513.